Display-Lab/psdo/DICTIONARY.md

 "An attribute of constitution, structure, or substance of anything with regard to its constituents or formative element." http://purl.obolibrary.org/obo/psdo#psdo_0000059
 ## time dimension
-A representing dimension where the attributes of the mark are about time. http://purl.obolibrary.org/obo/psdo#psdo_0000036
+A represented dimension where the attributes of the mark are about time. http://purl.obolibrary.org/obo/psdo#psdo_0000036